aws/amazon-ec2-instance-selector/README.md

       --deny-list string                  List of instance types which should be excluded w/ regex syntax (Example: m[1-2]\.*)
   -e, --ena-support                       Instance types where ENA is supported or required -f, --fpga-support                      FPGA instance types
-      --gpu-memory-total int              Number of GPUs' total memory in MiB (Example: 4096) (sets --gpu-memory-total-min and -max to the same value)
+      --gpu-memory-total float            Number of GPUs' total memory in GiB (Example: 4) (sets --gpu-memory-total-min and -max to the same value)
-      --gpu-memory-total-max int          Maximum Number of GPUs' total memory in MiB (Example: 4096) If --gpu-memory-total-min is not specified, the lower bound will be 0
+      --gpu-memory-total-max float        Maximum Number of GPUs' total memory in GiB (Example: 4) If --gpu-memory-total-min is not specified, the lower bound will be 0
-      --gpu-memory-total-min int          Minimum Number of GPUs' total memory in MiB (Example: 4096) If --gpu-memory-total-max is not specified, the upper bound will be infinity
+      --gpu-memory-total-min float        Minimum Number of GPUs' total memory in GiB (Example: 4) If --gpu-memory-total-max is not specified, the upper bound will be infinity
   -g, --gpus int                          Total Number of GPUs (Example: 4) (sets --gpus-min and -max to the same value)
       --gpus-max int                      Maximum Total Number of GPUs (Example: 4) If --gpus-min is not specified, the lower bound will be 0
       --gpus-min int                      Minimum Total Number of GPUs (Example: 4) If --gpus-max is not specified, the upper bound will be infinity
       --hibernation-support               Hibernation supported
-      --hypervisor string                 Hypervisor: [xen or nitro] -m, --memory int                        Amount of Memory available in MiB (Example: 4096) (sets --memory-min and -max to the same value)
+      --hypervisor string                 Hypervisor: [xen or nitro] -m, --memory float                      Amount of Memory available in GiB (Example: 4) (sets --memory-min and -max to the same value)
-      --memory-max int                    Maximum Amount of Memory available in MiB (Example: 4096) If --memory-min is not specified, the lower bound will be 0
+      --memory-max float                  Maximum Amount of Memory available in GiB (Example: 4) If --memory-min is not specified, the lower bound will be 0
-      --memory-min int                    Minimum Amount of Memory available in MiB (Example: 4096) If --memory-max is not specified, the upper bound will be infinity
+      --memory-min float                  Minimum Amount of Memory available in GiB (Example: 4) If --memory-max is not specified, the upper bound will be infinity
       --network-interfaces int            Number of network interfaces (ENIs) that can be attached to the instance (sets --network-interfaces-min and -max to the same value)
       --network-interfaces-max int        Maximum Number of network interfaces (ENIs) that can be attached to the instance If --network-interfaces-min is not specified, the lower bound will be 0
       --network-interfaces-min int        Minimum Number of network interfaces (ENIs) that can be attached to the instance If --network-interfaces-max is not specified, the upper bound will be infinity